GautamSMok/SimpleAssertThat/README.md

 1. Simple
 2. Small Size(less than 10KB)
 3. Test almost every units of your project.
-4. Open source, code can be changes if required.
+4. Open source, code can be changed if required.

 ## Example 1:
 ```